olivier-josue/Microscopy-Image-Synthesis-SIPLab/README.md

 I provide CycleGAN application for unpaired image-to-image translation in PyTorch.
 A image synthesis to provide a higher quality database for model training with deep learning algorithms and thus overcome the scarcity of labelless data in the [SIPLAB laboratory](http://www.ie.tec.ac.cr/palvarado/pmwiki/index.php/Proyectos/Nematodos "SIPLAB laboratory").

-Three experiments were developed in which the networks have been trained with a new database, generating realistic microscopy nematode images:
+Three experiments are developed in which the networks have been trained with a new database, generating different quality grades of realistic microscopy nematode images:

 ### Experiment 1 results